as595/CommonSelectDatasets/README.md

 # CommonSelectDatasets
 Repository for UK House of Commons Select Committee Minutes Datasets

+*If you use these data, please cite the DOI:*

 Useful for doing interesting things like... determining the gender balance in the witnesses called to give evidence before each select committee and ranking them:

 ![](https://github.com/as595/CommonSelectDatasets/blob/master/media/committees.png)